f5devcentral/f5-big-iq-lab/docs/class3/module1/module1.rst

 Summary Bar provides summary information about your application's health, traffic and security status.
 Click the elements in this area to filter or sort the application list.

-- Health: Lists the number of applications at each health status.
+- **Health**: Lists the number of applications at each health status.
-- Traffic Performance: Lists the top 5 applications for each performance data indicator.
+- **Traffic Performance**: Lists the top 5 applications for each performance data indicator.
-- Security: Lists the number of applications that have an active security alert.
+- **Security**: Lists the number of applications that have an active security alert.

 Use one of the screen's filter and sort settings to isolate an application of interest, based on summary data or active alerts.